rossng/COMS22201-whilst-compiler/README.md

 A port of the University of Bristol CAMLE (Compiler to Abstract Machine for Language Engineering) to a standard Maven project format.

-CAMLE is a skeleton compiler using ANTLRv3.
-It is meant to compile a language, which we'll call *Whilst*, but incomplete. *Whilst* is based on the *While* language from *Principles of Program Analysis* (Nielson, Nielson and Hankin).
+The original CAMLE is a skeleton compiler built on ANTLRv3, and is located in the `uk.ac.bris.cs.camle` package.
+It contains an incomplete implementation of a language which I'll call *Whilst*. *Whilst* is based on the *While* language from *Principles of Program Analysis* (Nielson, Nielson and Hankin).

+I have re-implemented the compiler with ANTLR4 in the `eu.rossng.camle` package.
+The aims of my implementation were to:

+* Minimise complexity (e.g. embedded Java in the ANTLR grammar, functions with side effects)
+* Represent the IR tree in a typesafe manner, using classes to represent different kinds of nodes and dispatching methods based on those types (rather than switching on `instanceof` or tokens)
+* Use a 'functional' style for as much of the code as possible
+    * It turns out that this is very difficult with ANTLR, which does not allow you to inject custom dependencies into your visitor methods (all you get it the `WhilstParser.<Something>Context` object)
+* Learn [Kotlin](https://kotlinlang.org/) by using it for all the compiler code
+    * It's really good!

 ## Using the compiler